Introducing the Mobile Computer Lab

 Scheduling the Mobile Computing Cart

 First, be sure to have the classroom/space reserved through the office of the registrar.
-You can contact the office of the registrar in UW1-160 via email or phone (425-352-5240).
+You can contact the office of the registrar in Husky Hall Room 1130 via email or phone (425-352-5240).

-Once you have secured a space/classroom, you can reserve the Mobile Computing Lab by completing the online Classroom Services Request Form (for classes), the Event Services Request Form (for events), contacting IT directly via email (firstname.lastname@example.org) or by calling the IT Helpdesk (425-352-3456).
+Once you have secured a space/classroom, you can reserve the Mobile Computer Lab by completing the online Classroom Services Request Form (for classes) or the Event Services Request Form (for events).

 The CES staff member will then contact the requesting patron to coordinate the use of the Mobile Computer Lab which is dependent upon (but not necessarily limited to):